Washington Law Enforcement Exploring Advisors

 Person Crimes: In this week of training, topics may include but not be limited to: Homicide, Search Warrants, Search Warrant Execution, Surround and Call Out, Domestic Violence, Sex Assault, and Hostage Negotiation.

-People Crimes: In this week of training, topics may include but not be limited to: Organized Retail Theft, Property Crimes, Officer Down Rescue, Tactical Emergency Med, Narcotics, Auto Theft, Open Field Movements, and Vehicle Assault.
+Property Crimes: In this week of training, topics may include but not be limited to: Organized Retail Theft, Property Crimes, Officer Down Rescue, Tactical Emergency Med, Narcotics, Auto Theft, Open Field Movements, and Vehicle Assault.